lealre/fastapi-testcontainer-asyncpg/docs/index.md

 ## API routes example

-This section will show the endpoints create for later tests.
-For this example it was created 3 simple routes simulating a ticketing sell system:
+This section will show the endpoints created for later tests.
+For this example, three simple routes were created to simulate a ticketing sell system:

 - `GET /tickets/all` - To list all the available tickets
 - `POST /tickets/create` - To create a new ticket to sell
 - `POST /tickets/buy` - To buy an available ticket to sell

-In the database, beside the `id` field, the ticket table has: a `price` field; a boolean field `is_sold` to identify if it's sold or not; and a `sold_to` field to identify to who was sold the ticket.
-The `models.py` file contains these informations, using the [`SQLAlchemy`](https://www.sqlalchemy.org/){:target="\_blank"} ORM.
+In the database, besides the `id` field, the ticket table has: a `price` field, a boolean field `is_sold` to identify if it's sold or not, and a `sold_to` field to identify who the ticket was sold to.
+The `models.py` file contains this information, using the [`SQLAlchemy`](https://www.sqlalchemy.org/){:target="\_blank"} ORM.

 ```py title="src/models.py" linenums="1"
 from sqlalchemy.orm import Mapped, mapped_column, registry